Geode-solutions/genepi/README.md

 `genepi` is **MIT licensed** and based on templates and macros inspired by [nbind](https://github.com/charto/nbind) but using N-API.

-## Quick start

-## Requirements
-You need [Node.js](https://nodejs.org/) (at least v10.x) and one of the following C++ compilers:

-- GCC 4.8 or above,
-- Clang 3.6 or above,
-- Visual Studio 2015 ([the Community version](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) is fine).

 ## Features
 `genepi` allows you to: